Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Conclusion

 \section{Conclusion}

-In this work we have explored the possibility of resolving the tension between the SM prediction and the experimental results of the $R_D$ and $R_{D^*}$ ratios using a low scale left-right symmetric model based on $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}\times Z_2$.
+In this work we have explored the possibility of resolving the tension between the SM prediction and the experimental results of the $R_D$ and $R_{D^*}$ ratios using a low scale left-right symmetric model based on $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$.
 The scalar sector of the model contains charged Higgs boson with masses that can be chosen in the order of hundreds GeV without any conflict with direct search constraints.
-We have shown that integrating out the charged Higgs mediating the tree-level diagrams generates a set of non vanishing scalar Wilson coefficients contributing to the effective Hamiltonian governing the transition $b\to c\tau\bar\nu$ and hence to the ratios $R_{D^*}$ and $R_D$.
+We have shown that integrating out the charged Higgs mediating the tree-level diagrams generates a set of non vanishing scalar Wilson coefficients contributing to the effective Hamiltonian governing the transition $b\to c\tau\bar\nu$ and hence to the ratios $R_{D^*}$ and $R_D$ and the $D^\ast$ and $\tau$ polarizations.

 The dependency of the scalar Wilson coefficients on the matrix elements of the quark mixing angle in the right sector turns to be important.
 We emphasized that the mixing element $(V^R_{CKM})_{23}$ should be complex in order to satisfy both $R_D$ and $R_{D^*}$.
-We have also shown the complex phase associated with this mixing element is essential to accommodate the experimental results of the ratios for charged Higgs masses of order 500 GeV while respecting the constraints from ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau) $.
+We have also shown the complex phase associated with this mixing element is essential to accommodate the experimental results of the ratios for charged Higgs masses of order 300 GeV while respecting the constraints from ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau) $, $B_{s(d)}-\bar B_{s(d)}$ mixing and other relevant constraints discussed above.